DOI10.47051/QOPC1081

 Figure 1: Individuals of Erythrolamprus reginae from Ecuador: El Chaco, Napo province (); Huella Verde Lodge, Pastaza province ().

-Natural history: Erythrolamprus reginae is a terrestrial snake that inhabits pristine as well as heavily disturbed rainforests, occurring in higher densities along bodies of water such as streams, ponds, and seasonally flooded areas.28 The species also occurs in disturbed areas such as open fields and rural gardens.2 Royal Marsh-Snakes are typically seen active during sunny days, foraging on the forest floor or crossing dirt roads and trails.4,6 At night, they roost on low (0.3–2.3 m above the ground) understory vegetation.4,6 The diet in this species consists primarily of terrestrial frogs, tadpoles, and amphibian eggs,46 but also includes lizards (including Ameiva ameiva)9,10 and fish.3,10 The Royal Marsh-Snake, when cornered, expands the neck and anterior part of the body, creating a kind of hood.
+Natural history: Erythrolamprus reginae is a terrestrial snake that inhabits pristine as well as heavily disturbed rainforests, occurring in higher densities along bodies of water such as streams, ponds, and seasonally flooded areas.28 The species also occurs in disturbed areas such as open fields and rural gardens.2 Royal Marsh-Snakes are typically seen active during sunny days, foraging on the forest floor or crossing dirt roads and trails.4,6 At night, they roost on low (0.3–2.3 m above the ground) understory vegetation.4,6 The diet in this species primarily consists of terrestrial frogs, tadpoles, and amphibian eggs,46 but also includes lizards (including Ameiva ameiva)9,10 and fish.3,10 The Royal Marsh-Snake, when cornered, expands the neck and anterior part of the body, creating a kind of hood.
 If captured, it resorts to musking and thrashing the body, but biting has also been recorded.4,8 There are published instances of predation on members of this species by other snakes (Clelia clelia and Drymarchon corais).2 The breeding season in E. reginae seems to take place year-round, with clutches consisting of 1–8 eggs.2,4,11

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Erythrolamprus reginae is listed in this category primarily because the species is widely distributed, occurs in protected areas, and is able to tolerate some degree of habitat disturbance so long as forest remain.12 Although little is known about threats to this species, deforestation and the decline in the number of anuran prey due to pollution and emerging diseases could have a negative localized impact on some populations.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Erythrolamprus reginae is listed in this category primarily because the species is widely distributed, occurs in protected areas, and is able to tolerate some degree of habitat disturbance so long as forest remains.12 Although little is known about threats to this species, deforestation and the decline in the number of anuran prey due to pollution and emerging diseases could have a negative localized impact on some populations.
 The Royal Marsh-Snake can also be particularly affected by vehicular traffic, being frequently found dead-on-road throughout its range.

 Distribution: Erythrolamprus reginae is widespread along Amazonia and adjacent forest biomes of Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.
 In Brazil, the species also occurs in Cerrado, Caatinga, and in the Atlantic Forest.